kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/Request Smuggling/Mindmap/Request Smuggling.md

 ### Microsoft IIS Request Smuggling

-- 1. A vulnerability in IIS server allowed HTTP request smuggling attacks, potentially enabling unauthorized access or code execution.
+- 1. A vulnerability in the IIS server allowed HTTP request smuggling attacks, potentially enabling unauthorized access or code execution.

 ## Mitigations

-### 1. Use secure load balancer/proxy server
+1. Use a secure load balancer/proxy server

-2. Properly Configure proxy servers  Configure the front-end server to exclusively use HTTP/2 to communicate to back-end systems, as this protocol prevents ambiguity within the boundaries between requests.
+2. Properly Configure proxy servers  .
+Configure the front-end server to exclusively use HTTP/2 to communicate with back-end systems, as this protocol prevents ambiguity within the boundaries between requests.

-3. Disable Reuse of Back-end connections, so that each back-end request is sent over a separate network connection.
+3. Disable the Reuse of Back-end connections so that each back-end request is sent over a separate network connection.

 4. Use the same web server software with the same configuration for the front-end and back-end servers.

 5. Implement proper request parsing adhering to HTTP standards.

-6. Deploy Web Application Firewall (WAF) to detect and block smuggling attacks.
+6. Deploy a Web Application Firewall (WAF) to detect and block smuggling attacks.

 7. Keep server and proxy software up to date